elicia4/linux_notes/learn-linux-tv/14-scheduling-at.md

+# Scheduling with `at`

-Let's take a look at scheduling jobs with 'at'.
+Let's take a look at scheduling jobs with `at`.
 It might not be installed:

 	which at

 If it isn't, install it with your package manager.
-Create a simple script, we will run with 'at'.
-Check out the myscript.sh script, we will run that one.
+Create a simple script, we will run with `at`.
+Check out the `myscript.sh` script, we will run that one.
 Run it and check out the logfile:

 	./myscript.sh